Mitali10/team14/docs/index.md

 ---

 # 1 Introduction & Background
-This is an increasing problem around the globe.
+Credit card fraud is an increasing problem around the globe.
 Financial Fraud Action UK, for example, a trade association for UK financial services reported that losses from fraud totaled 618 million pounds which is a 9% increase from the year before.
 Additionally, this contributed to the fifth consecutive year of increased credit card fraud.

 [Credit card fraud detection is an active area of research](https://fraud-detection-handbook.github.io/fraud-detection-handbook/Foreword.html#): existing analyses of credit card fraud have included techniques including deep learning, correlation matrices, and confusion matrices.
 We noted some potential complexities to credit card fraud data from our literature review: few fraudulent entries, no null values, and high false positive or high false negative rate.